MaxHalford/chime/README.md

 Did you check if you turned your sound on?
 Just kidding. 😜

-This library is designed to be non-invasive by default.
-By default, sounds are played asynchronously in separate processes.
+This library is designed to be non-invasive.
+By default, sounds are played asynchronously in unchecked processes.
 Therefore, if something goes wrong, the process dies silently.
 If you can't hear anything and you think that the issue is coming from `chime`, then set the `sync` parameter to `True` when you play a sound:

 ```py
 >>> chime.info(sync=True)